(239) 526-873324/7

 What's Typically Included?

-At the managed tier, a reputable provider includes: preparing Form 2290 and Schedule 1, transmitting through MeF, free re-filing if the return is rejected for a correctable error, a downloadable copy of the stamped Schedule 1, and typically VIN corrections at no additional charge.
+At the managed tier, a reputable provider includes: preparing Form 2290 and Schedule 1, transmitting through MeF, free re-filing if the return is rejected for a correctable error, a downloadable copy of the stamped Schedule 1, and typically VIN correctionsat no additional charge.
 Low-cost portals sometimes charge per rejection and for VIN corrections, so the advertised price can understate the total.
+If a vehicle later turns out to qualify for a refund — sold mid-period, low mileage, or destroyed — recovery runs through Form 8849 Schedule 6 rather than the original 2290.

 Frequently Asked Questions